 Another example is text output.
 But writing two bytes into 0x000B8000, we can effectivly change what is in text mode memory.
 Because this is constantly refreshed when displayed, it effectivly displays the character on screen.
 Cool?

 Lets go back to port mapping, shall we?
 We will look back at this table alot more later.

 Port Mapping - Memory Mapped I/OA "Port Address" is a special number that each Controller listens to.
 When booting, the ROM BIOS assigns different numbers to these controller devices.
-Remember that the ROM BIOS and the BIOS are related, but different software.
-The ROM BIOS is an electronic maleware on the BIOS chip.
 It starts the primary processor, loads the BIOS program at 0xFFFF:0 (Remember this?
 Compare this with the table in the previous section).